 |£37,099 to £44,263 per annum - Due to funding restrictions, an appointment will not be made higher than £39,347 per annum (Grade 7)

-Are you an ambitious researcher looking for your next challenge?
-Do you have an established background in radio observations and an interest in Galactic plane science?
-Do you want to further your career in one of the UK’s leading research-intensive universities?
+Are you an experienced and ambitious researcher looking to tackle one of the UK’s biggest challenges?
+Do you have an interest in developing a commercial system for fusion reactors?
+Do you want to further your career in one of the UK’s leading research-intensive Universities?

 To explore the post further or for any queries you may have, please contact: